 - Anissa is in the process of applying to AdventHealth University’s Occupational Therapist Assistant program.
 This Wednesday she writes a 2-page essay on campus, from there she will find out if she will be interviewed for a position into the program.
 Please pray for her as she writes the essay and waits to hear if she will make it into the program for this fall.

 - Rod will be facilitating another online Coaching Skills Workshop the end of this month with missionaries and ministry leaders living across Africa.
 Pray that this training would be helpful in their lives and ministries.

 Please continue to pray for the people of Mozambique as they start to rebuild their lives after the catastrophic cyclone that hit several weeks ago.
 If you would like to give towards the relief work, please click on this link: https://usgiving.aimint.org/project/famine-crisis-response Any donations received to this project over the coming months will be used to provide emergency relief, supplies, and food to Mozambicans suffering in the aftermath of Cyclone Idai.
 This funding will either be deployed directly by AIM through its AIM missionaries on the ground and via their local connections and/or indirectly through supporting trusted partners who are actively bringing relief to Mozambicans in need.

 We are so thankful for your continued prayers and support!

 Love from, Rod & Lori

 Dear Prayer Partners,

-We are looking forward to visiting Kenya and North Africa.
-We are open to see where the Lord might be leading us next.
-We would ask that you pray with us as we travel.
-Here are our requests:
+We feel like the Lord really directed our time on this trip to Kenya and North Africa.
+We continue to be open to see where the Lord might be leading us next.
+Thank you for your prayers for our time away.